joysword/joysword.github.io/_posts/2014-08-25-install_nginx_php_mysql_python_flask_on_amazon_ec2_linux.md

 ### download and install python
 ```
+cd ~
 wget http://python.org/ftp/python/2.7.8/Python-2.7.8.tar.xz
 tar xf Python-2.7.8.tar.xz
 cd Python-2.7.8
 ./configure --prefix=/usr/local  --enable-shared LDFLAGS="-Wl,-rpath /usr/local/lib"
-make && make altinstall
+make && sudo make altinstall
 ```

 **note:**

 * `python 2.7.8` will be installed at `/usr/local`
-* It is critical that you use `make altinstall` when you install your custom version of Python.
-If you use the normal `make install` you will end up with two different versions of Python in the filesystem both named `python`.
+* It is critical that you use `make altinstall` when installing your custom version of Python.
+If using the normal `make install`, you will end up with two different versions of Python in the filesystem both named `python`.
 This can lead to problems that are very hard to diagnose.

 ### download and install setuptools and pip
 ```
 # get the setup script for setuptools:
+cd ~
 sudo wget https://bitbucket.org/pypa/setuptools/raw/bootstrap/ez_setup.py

 # install setuptools for python 2.7
-sudo /usr/local/python2.7 ez_setup.py
+sudo /usr/local/bin/python2.7 ez_setup.py

-# insall
+# insall pip
-sudo /usr/local/easy_install-2.7 pip
+sudo /usr/local/bin/easy_install-2.7 pip
 ```

 ### install virtual environment
 ```
-sudo /usr/local/pip2.7 install virtualenv
+sudo /usr/local/bin/pip2.7 install virtualenv
 ```

 ### reference